zhaoy2020/EndNote/README.md

-# EndNote
+# Project introduction
- About EndNote and SCI
+The project is to store the term lists and styles which are used in SCI writing.

 # Term lists
-* Add the term lists collected from NCBI to medical of EndNote
+Store the term lists collected from NCBI website.

 # Styles
-* Edite the styles by myself
+Store the styles which are not in the EndNote website.